maelle/simplymaelle/content/post/2023-09-29-3-functions/index.md

 Today I shared about [`sprintf()`](https://rdrr.io/r/base/sprintf.html) for glue-like functionality, [`append()`](https://rdrr.io/r/base/append.html) and its `after` argument for appending values where you want in a vector, and [`servr::httw()`](https://rdrr.io/pkg/servr/man/httd.html) for serving static files.

 [^1]: Curious about cli?
-Come to this cool [rOpenSci coworkign session next week](https://ropensci.org/events/coworking-2023-10/)!
+Come to this cool [rOpenSci coworking session next week](https://ropensci.org/events/coworking-2023-10/)!